ceph/ceph/doc/rados/configuration/bluestore-config-ref.rst

 specific partition / LV sizes that correspond to sums of L0, L0+L1, L1+L2,
 etc. sizes, which with default settings means roughly 3 GB, 30 GB, 300 GB, and so forth.
-Most deployments will not substantially benefit from sizing to accomodate L3 and higher, though DB compaction can be facilitated by doubling these figures to 6GB, 60GB, and 600GB.
+Most deployments will not substantially benefit from sizing to accommodate L3 and higher, though DB compaction can be facilitated by doubling these figures to 6GB, 60GB, and 600GB.

 Improvements in releases beginning with Nautilus 14.2.12 and Octopus 15.2.6